Jim Talent

 James Matthes Talent (born October 18, 1956) is an American politician who was a U.S. Senator from Missouri from 2002 to 2007.
 He is a Republican and resided in the St. Louis area while serving in elected office.

-After serving for eight years in the U.S. House of Representatives and then working as a lobbyist, he was elected to the U.S. Senate in 2002, defeating Democrat Jean Carnahan in a special election to complete the term to which Carnahan's husband, Mel, had been elected posthumously in 2000.
+After serving for eight years in the U.S. House of Representatives and then working as a lobbyist, he ran for Governor of Missouri in 2000, losing to Democrat Bob Holden.
+Two years later, he was elected to the U.S. Senate, defeating Democrat Jean Carnahan in a special election to complete the term to which Carnahan's husband, Mel, had been elected posthumously in 2000.
 In the Democratic wave of November 2006, Talent lost his re-election bid to Claire McCaskill, 50% to 47%.

 Talent, a senior adviser to Mitt Romney's 2008 presidential campaign, served as a member of Romney's 2012 economic policy team during the 2012 U.S. presidential campaign.
-Talent is a distinguished Fellow at the Heritage Foundation and a member of the Defense Policy Board.
+Talent is a distinguished fellow at The Heritage Foundation and a member of the Defense Policy Board.
 He is also a co-chairman at Mercury, a Washington D.C. lobbying firm.
 Following Donald Trump's victory in the 2016 presidential election, Talent was rumored to be on the short list for United States Secretary of Defense, a position ultimately offered to James Mattis.

-Personal life
+Early life and education

 Talent grew up in Des Peres, Missouri, a suburb of St. Louis.
-His father, Milton Oscar Talent, was the son of Russian Jewish immigrants, and was the first in his family to go to college, graduating from Harvard Law School.
+His father, Milton Oscar Talent, was the son of Russian Jewish immigrants, and was the first in his family to go to college, graduating from Harvard Law School and becoming a successful lawyer.
 Talent's mother, Marie Frieda (née Matthes), was an independent court reporter who was raised on a small farm near DeSoto, Missouri.
 She was from a Christian background; her German ancestors had settled in Jefferson County, Missouri beginning in 1832.

-Talent graduated from Kirkwood High School in 1973.
+Talent graduated from Kirkwood High School in Kirkwood, Missouri, in 1973.
 He earned his B.A. in political science from Washington University in St. Louis, graduating with the Arnold J. Lien Prize as the most outstanding undergraduate in political science.
 Talent graduated Order of the Coif from the University of Chicago Law School, receiving his J.D. in 1981.
 Following law school, he served as a law clerk to Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit.
-Before winning political office Talent served as an adjunct professor at the Washington University Law school.
+Before winning political office Talent served as an adjunct professor at the Washington University School of Law.
 He married Brenda Lee Lyons in 1984.
 The Talents have three children.

 Talent's interfaith family did not attend religious services, and later in life Talent became a member of the Presbyterian Church in America.
 He was inspired to become a Christian while listening to one of Luis Palau's radio broadcasts in his car.
 He pulled over and accepted Jesus Christ into his life then.
 He refers to it as the moment he "passed from death to life."